JoshGuarino/poketool/README.md

 - possibly re-implement pokeapi-go in this repo as its 4 years old and not sure how reliable it is?
 - add support for pagination resource list exploring
 - possibly switch to `https://github.com/charmbracelet/bubbletea` for terminal ui?
-- finish tests for resources by adding controller tests
 - add error handler for controllers
 - properly create mocks for tests instead of making network calls